LordK1/Trakt.tv/README.md

     git clone git@bitbucket.org:LordK1/trakt.tv.git
     // or git clone https://LordK1@bitbucket.org/LordK1/trakt.tv.git
+    cd Trakt.tv
+    ./gradlew clean
+    ./gradlew packageDebug

-    adb install <path_to_your_bin>.apk
+    adb install app/build/outputs/apk/app-debug.apk

 ##Demonstration:

-In this simple sample I just try to use most up to dated technologies, third parties and libraries in android development, As as Android developer you always must be aware of what's going on, some momentary solutions cause some big issues in the future.<br/>
+In this simple sample I just try to use most up to dated technologies, third parties and libraries in android development, As an Android developer you always must be aware of what's going on, some momentary solutions cause some big issues in the future.<br/>
 * I'm so sorry, but I really want to make Test Modules with Robotium or Essperso but I didn't have sufficient time. :"(